neutrinojs/neutrino/packages/node/README.md

 ```

 You can either serve or deploy the contents of this `build` directory as a Node.js module, server, or tool.
 For Node.js
-this usually means adding a `main` property to package.json pointing to the built entry point.
-Also when publishing your
+this usually means adding a `main` property to package.json pointing to the primary main built entry point.
+Also when
-project to npm, consider excluding your `src` directory by using the `files` property to whitelist `build`,
+publishing your project to npm, consider excluding your `src` directory by using the `files` property to whitelist
-or via `.npmignore` to blacklist `src`.
+`build`, or via `.npmignore` to blacklist `src`.

 ```json
 {